 The ADF must be competitive in the information environment.

 The use of information in warfare is as old as warfare itself.
 Cyberspace has simply made it easier, faster and more effective for information warfare threats to operate on a large scale.

 Cyberspace is challenging our concepts of how we will fight future conflict – from the conduct of cyber operations in a new warfighting domain to the impact cyberspace has on the traditional physical warfighting domains.

 It also challenges how we will recruit and build a future workforce.

 The cyber threat is not just an issue for the ADF to consider.
 All Australians have a role to play in protecting the nation against cyber threats.
 For information on how to keep yourself, your friends, your family and your workplace safe online, visit ASD’s Australian Cyber Security Centre (ACSC) website.

-Major General Marcus Thompson was appointed to the role of Head Information Warfare for the Australian Defence Force in 2017.
+Major General Coyle currently holds the appointment of Head of Information Warfare for the Australian Defence Force.